 What happens if the VASA Provider disappears?
 The VP database contains information about all the storage capability profiles that have been established and the mappings for the storage container.
 In the event that either the vCenter server or the VP is unavailable, the data still resides natively on the array and VMs continue to run but there will be no management.
 More importantly, without the VP the vVols structure would be lost.

 The good news is most vendors using vApps for the VP have incorporated some disaster recovery and\or High Availability to prevent such a catastrophe.
 There is a subtle difference from “VP HA” and “vSphere HA”.
 VP HA is where multiple instances of the VP are up and running, possibly coordinating with each other as changes are made.
 That lets vCenter then switch from one VP to another VP instance without losing manageability. vSphere HA triggers a restart of the VP VM on another host, which requires the same VM disks to be available and doesn’t help in case of corruption of any internal databases.
 Be sure to check with your storage vendor for details on their VASA Provider.

 For more information on Virtual Volumes please refer to the following resources:

 - vVols support for Windows Server Failover Cluster (WSFC)

 - Benefits of Virtual Volumes

-In summary, the list of backup vendors supporting Virtual Volumes is growing, and since the VADP APIs used by backup vendors are fully supported, backing up VVols is business as usual.
-In addition, the enhancement of Snapshots makes Virtual Volumes even more compelling.
+In summary, the list of backup vendors supporting vVols is growing, and since the VADP APIs used by backup vendors are fully supported, backing up vVols is business as usual.
+In addition, the enhancement of Snapshots makes vVols even more compelling.